Vintage Historic Photographs

 Stereoviews

-Eleven vintage stereoviews of Colorado scenes by Chas Weitfle.
+Eleven stereoviews of Colorado scenes by Chas Weitfle.
 From the turn of the century.

 Black